-Figure 5 shows that even when we take perfectly compliant individuals and control for civilian, officer, encounter and location variables, black civilians are 21.1 (0.041) percent more likely to have any force used against them compared to white civilians with the same reported compliance behavior.
+Figure 5 shows that even when we take perfectly compliant individuals and control for civilian, officer, encounter and location variables, black civilians are 21.2 percent more likely to have any force used against them in an interaction compared to white civilians with the same reported compliance behavior.
 As the intensity of force increases, the odds ratio for perfectly compliant individuals decreases.